Theme Controller

 Controller Components

-Now that we've pulled some design tokens into our css, we can control the entire theme using just data-theme and class attributes on some top level HTML tag.
-Our state with then look like:
+Now that we've pulled some design tokens into our CSS, we can control the entire theme using just data-theme and class attributes on some top level HTML tag.
+Our state will then look like:

 type Theme = { name: string, scheme: 'light' | 'dark' };